Skip to main content

 Pool

-With built-in stands for spectators, the Boys & Girls Club of Greenwich pool is a 6-lane, 25-meter facility with one-meter diving boards.
-The pool hosts a variety of community events and activities.
-Separate locker rooms for boys and girls are adjacent to the pool deck.
+With built-in spectator stands, the Boys & Girls Club of Greenwich pool is a six-lane, 25-meter facility with one-meter diving blocks.
+The pool hosts swim lessons, water safety instruction, the Barracuda swim team, and community events.
+Newly renovated locker rooms for boys and girls are conveniently located adjacent to the pool deck.

 • Teen Center